paynl/sdk/README.md

 # Setting Failover gateway (for available cores, call Config::getCores())
 Config::setCore( Config::CORE2 );

-# Or for lower versions of then 1.6.7, use:
+# Or for SDK versions lower then 1.6.7, use:
 Config::setApiBase('https://rest.achterelkebetaling.nl');

 $requiredArguments = []; // See: Start a transaction example